OragonEfreet/banjo/README.md

 | **Ubuntu 23.10 Mantic** | GCC 13.2.0-4ubuntu3 / GNU libc 2.38-1ubuntu6.1 | 3.27.4    |

 Here, "testing" corresponds to building the entire project and running all tests successfully.

+## Demo Code

+You can browse a full work set of examples from the _examples_ folder in the repository.

+\example handling_errors.c